claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

     Once you’re done, close Flashy and unplug the device.

-    After plugging it in again, you’re ready to go\!
+    After plugging it in again, you’re ready to go!
 Enjoy your up-to-date iniLabs camera.

 # DAVIS240 problem with early prototypes